Cadillacs and Dinosaurs (video game)

-Cadillacs and Dinosaurs, released in Japan as Cadillacs Kyouryuu Shinseiki (キャディラックス 恐竜新世紀, Kyadirakkusu Kyōryū Shinseiki), is a 1993 arcade game by Capcom.
-It is a side-scrolling beat 'em up based on the comic book series Xenozoic Tales.
+Cadillacs and Dinosaurs, released in Japan as Cadillacs Kyouryuu Shinseiki (キャディラックス 恐竜新世紀, Kyadirakkusu Kyōryū Shinseiki), is a 1993 side-scrolling beat 'em up arcade game by Capcom, based on the comic book series Xenozoic Tales.
 The game was produced as a tie-in to the short-lived Cadillacs and Dinosaurs animated series which was aired during the same year the game was released.
 A version for the Capcom Power System Changer was planned and previewed but never released.

 Gameplay

 Up to three players can play at once, guiding their selected characters through eight stages, battling various enemies and bosses.
 There are four playable characters, each with their own strengths and weaknesses: Jack (balanced type), Hannah (skill type), Mustapha (speed type), and Mess (power type).
 The game's titular dinosaurs make appearances as neutral characters that may attack both player characters and enemies.

 The players have access to several attacks.
 Each character has two special moves including one that depletes a character's health upon contact with an enemy and when two or more players play together, they can trigger a team-attack.
 Players can also find and use various firearms, throwing weapons such as rocks and explosives, and melee weapons such as clubs.

 When the player loses along the way, one of the big baddies holds a gun point-blank to the losing player's face in a first-person view, taunting the player with sayings such as "Eat lead, baby!".
 Unless the game is continued within a countdown of 20 seconds, the baddie fires his gun, leading to a game over.